Research Education Programs

 Research Conflicts of Interest

 Research Conflicts of Interest training addresses the importance of ensuring financial interests do not affect, or appear to affect, the design, conduct of reporting of research or compromise the protection of human subjects. [learn more]

-Responsible Conduct of Research (RCR) training ensures that all research is conducted responsibly, safely, and in compliance with acceptable regulations and policies.
-RCR training is available through CITI--log on to www.citiprogram.org to complete the training.
-For help with using CITI, click here.
+Mandatory training for researchers conducting human subjects research.
+Human subjects training is available through CITI--log on to www.citiprogram.org to complete the training.
+For help with using CITI, [click here].

 Transportation and shipment of biological materials is subjected to stringent regulatory controls.
 Individuals involved in the transportation and shipment of infectious substances must receive training on the applicable regulations and requirements before shipping such materials.
 EHS provides regular training sessions for those individuals requiring shipping training.
 Click here for the Infectious Substances Shipping training or call the Biological Safety Program at 713-500-8170 for questions or assistance with shipping.